Iran claims missile barrage near US consulate in Iraq

 Associated Press

-BAGHDAD (AP) — Iran has claimed responsibility for a missile barrage that struck early Sunday near a sprawling U.S. consulate complex in the northern Iraqi city of Irbil, saying it was retaliation for an Israeli strike in Syria that killed two members of its Revolutionary Guard.
+BAGHDAD (AP) — Iran claimed responsibility Sunday for a missile barrage that struck near a sprawling U.S. consulate complex in the northern Iraqi city of Irbil, saying it was retaliation for an Israeli strike in Syria that killed two members of its Revolutionary Guard earlier this week.

-No injuries were reported in the attack, which marked a significant escalation between the U.S. and Iran.
+No injuries were reported in Sunday’s attack on the city of Irbil, which marked a significant escalation between the U.S. and Iran.
 Hostility between the longtime foes has often played out in Iraq, whose government is allied with both countries.

-Iran’s powerful Revolutionary Guard said on its website that it launched the attack against an Israeli “strategic center of conspiracy” in Irbil.
-It did not elaborate, but in a statement said Israel had itself been on the offensive, citing the recent strike that killed two Revolutionary Guards.
+Iran’s powerful Revolutionary Guard said on its website that it attacked what it described as an Israeli spy center in Irbil.
+It did not elaborate, but in a statement said Israel had been on the offensive, citing the recent strike that killed two members of the Revolutionary Guard.
+The semi-official Tasnim news agency quoted an unnamed source as saying Iran fired 10 Fateh missiles, including several Fateh-110 missiles, which have a range of about 300 kilometers (186 miles).

-Earlier, a U.S. defense official and Iraqi security officials said the strike was launched from neighboring Iran.
+The source said the attack resulted in multiple casualties and said the main target for the missiles was the “Zionist base, which is far from the American military base.”

 Neither the Iraqi official nor the U.S. officials were authorized to discuss the event with the media and spoke to The Associated Press on condition of anonymity.